momandine/momandine.github.io/_drafts/Ensuring Correctness.md

 Automated tests only test the platform that you run them on.
 For server side software, like I had worked on previously, where you control the code execution environemnt, this is unlikely to cause you issues.
 Client side software often supports a few to dozens of browsers or operating systems - and then there's everything else the end user might have unique about their system.

+## Exception reporting and aggregating.

+- Doing a big old migration.

 ## Running replacement systems side by side

-Maybe something about deploys how to lay the groundwork and don't really use something
+Maybe something about deploys how to lay the groundwork and don't really use something.
+Not sure I've really learned that.

 ## "Belt and suspsender" approach

+- Swapping out backend with redudancy (i.e. darkwing).

+- creating canary environments for things that are difficult to test, rolling out, fallback functionality ,and looking at the results.
+- Making tests that are actuallly a suite of containers.
+Deploy scripts!

 - how do you test tools

-- creating canary environments for things that are difficult to test, rolling out, fallback functionality ,and looking at the results.
+TODO read and understand anything from that chapter of SRE